Florida Probate | Inheritance Advances in Florida

 If someone dies without a will, they will need to follow Florida inheritance law for intestate assets.
-When someone dies without a will in Florida, their estate can pass to their surviving spouse or descendants, any living relatives from the generations following the deceased’s.
+When someone dies without a will in Florida, their estate can pass to their surviving spouse or descendants – any living relatives from the generations following the deceased’s.
 Descendants can include children, grandchildren or even great-grandchildren.
-Depending on the surviving relatives, the estate can divide many different ways, including:
+Depending on the surviving relatives, the estate can be divided in many different ways, including:

 - Surviving spouse only: If the deceased is survived only by their spouse, with no children or other living descendants, their spouse will receive the entirety of their partner’s estate.

 - Surviving spouse with descendants: If the deceased is survived by their spouse and descendants, their spouse will still have priority over the estate and receive its entire value.

 - Surviving descendants only: If the deceased has no surviving spouse but has surviving descendants, they will receive the total value of their loved one’s estate.
 The closest generation has priority, so living children will receive an inheritance over living grandchildren.